TheInfamousGrim/Conflict-Resolution/README.md

 How to resolve merge conflicts between your local repository and your

-## This is a subheading created locally
+## This is a subheading created on Github